There are many people out there offering racking inspection services, but not everyone offers the same quality of service

 If someone tries to tell you that you need more than one “expert” inspection a year, they are also not wrong.
 The sixth section of the Provision and Use of Work Equipment Regulations 1998 states that all work equipment should be inspected “after installation and before being put into service for the first time” and “after assembly at a new site or location”.
 What’s more, work equipment should be inspected “at suitable intervals” and when “exceptional circumstances” mean that the equipment could be damaged.

 According to the fifth section of the same legislation, storage systems count as “work equipment”.
-As such, under any of the circumstances mentioned in the sixth section, a SEMA approved racking inspection is recommended.
+As such, under any of the circumstances mentioned in the sixth section, a racking inspection from a SEMA approved inspector is recommended.
 That’s why HSE says “at least” once a year and not “only” once a year.

 6. “What Makes You Qualified to Inspect Racking in This Country?”

 As previously mentioned, SEMA approved racking inspectors operate all over the world.
 However, different safety regulations in different countries recommend different things.
-In short, not every country recommends SEMA approved racking inspections.
+In short, not every country recommends having a racking inspection from a SEMA approved inspector.

-For example, Storage Equipment Experts operates in Ireland, where HSA also recommends SEMA approved racking inspection services — albeit not directly.
+For example, Storage Equipment Experts operates in Ireland, where HSA also recommends racking inspection services from a SEMA approved racking inspector — albeit not directly.
 What’s more, an EU directive states that racking systems need to be inspected by an “expert” inspector at least once a year.
 This is the same wording HSE uses and this is likely why there are SEMA approved inspectors operating in Finland, Poland and Spain as well.

 While this is the case in Ireland and the EU, the situation in your country might be different.
 Be sure to check.